cct663/ctaff_website/_pages/mentorship.md

 ### Recent Student Projects

 Throughout my research career I have worked with many students who participated in field or lab research and then went on to develop independent research projects for credit or as a thesis project during the academic year.
-Below is a sample of recent projects that I have supervised working with students at Cornell University.
+Below is a sample of recent projects carried out by undergraduate students at Cornell University.

 <hr style="border:2px solid gray">